Smoker Troubleshooting

 The environment may prevent the heating pad from reaching a higher desired temperature.
 Masterbuilt smoker heating elements alternate being on and off to regulate the smoke.

-So if the internal temperature is hotter than usual due to the weather, it can reduce how long the heating pad remains on, which may be insufficient to heat the wood chips.
+If the internal temperature is hotter than usual due to the weather, it can reduce how long the heating pad remains on, which may be insufficient to heat the wood chips.

 One way to trick your Masterbuilt smoker into getting hotter is by keeping the vents open.